Travis Kelce: 2019 season: First Super Bowl win

-2020 season: Second Super Bowl appearance
+2020 season

-Following the release of long-time Chiefs punter Dustin Colquitt in the offseason, Kelce became tied with Anthony Sherman and fellow 2013 draftee Eric Fisher as the longest tenured members of the Chiefs.
+Following the release of long-time Chiefs punter Dustin Colquitt in the offseason, Kelce became tied with Anthony Sherman and fellow 2013 draftee Eric Fisher as the team's longest tenured members.
 On August 14, 2020, Kelce signed a four-year, $57 million contract extension with the Chiefs through the 2025 season.
-In Week 6, against the Buffalo Bills, he recorded two receiving touchdowns in the 26–17 victory.
-In Week 8 against the New York Jets, Kelce dunked the ball through the goal posts after scoring a touchdown, paying homage to former Chiefs tight end Tony Gonzalez.
+In Week 6, he caught two touchdowns in a 26–17 victory over the Buffalo Bills.
+In Week 8 against the Jets, Kelce dunked the ball through the goal posts after scoring a touchdown, paying homage to former Chiefs tight end Tony Gonzalez.
 He was penalized for unsportsmanlike conduct and was fined $12,500.
 In Week 9, against the Carolina Panthers, he had ten receptions for 159 receiving yards in the 33–31 victory.

-In Week 11 against the Las Vegas Raiders on Sunday Night Football, Kelce recorded eight catches for 127 yards including the game-winning touchdown during the 35–31 win.
+In Week 11 against the Las Vegas Raiders on Sunday Night Football, Kelce recorded eight catches for 127 yards and scored the game-winning touchdown in a 35–31 win.

-In Week 13 against the Denver Broncos on Sunday Night Football, Kelce recorded eight catches for 136 yards and a touchdown during the 22–16 win.
-In the following game, he posted an identical statistical performance of eight catches for 136 yards and a touchdown against the Miami Dolphins in a 33–27 victory.
-In Week 16, Kelce became the first tight end to have two 100-catch seasons.
+In Week 13 against the Broncos on Sunday Night Football, he caught eight passes for 136 yards and a touchdown during the 22–16 win.
+In the following game against the Dolphins, he again posted eight catches for 136 yards and a touchdown in a 33–27 victory.
+In Week 16, Kelce became the first tight end with two 100-catch seasons.
 Kelce caught seven passes, giving him a career-high 105 for the season.
-Kelce set the single-season yardage record for a tight end with 1,416, topping the 1,377 yards posted by George Kittle in 2018.
+Kelce set the single-season yardage record for a tight end with 1,416, topping George Kittle's 1,377 in 2018.
 His yardage ranked second overall in the 2020 NFL season (behind Stefon Diggs' 1,535), while his total receptions ranked fifth in the NFL and second among tight ends (behind Darren Waller's 107).
 He was named to his sixth Pro Bowl and earned First-team All-Pro honors.

-In the Divisional Round of the playoffs against the Cleveland Browns, Kelce recorded eight catches for 109 yards and a touchdown during the 22–17 win.
+In the Divisional Round of the playoffs against the Browns, Kelce caught eight passes for 109 yards and a touchdown during the 22–17 win.
 In the AFC Championship against the Bills, Kelce recorded 13 catches for 118 yards and two touchdowns in a 38–24 win to advance to Super Bowl LV.
-In the Super Bowl, despite Kelce catching 10 passes for 133 yards which set the record for most receiving yards by a tight end in a single Super Bowl, the Chiefs could not score a touchdown in the 31–9 loss to the Tampa Bay Buccaneers.
+In the Super Bowl, he caught 10 passes for 133 yards—a record for receiving yards by a tight end in the championship game—but the Chiefs did not score a touchdown in the 31–9 loss to the Tampa Bay Buccaneers.
 He was ranked fifth by his fellow players on the NFL Top 100 Players of 2021.